beginning of content

 • It can make you feel sad, angry or irritable and lose interest in things you usually enjoy.

-• If you are feeling down for more than 2 weeks or if you’re concerned that you may be depressed, seek help and speak to your doctor.
+• If you are feeling down for more than 2 weeks or if you're concerned you may be depressed, seek help and speak to your doctor.

 What is depression?

-Depression is a serious mental health condition that affects how you feel, think, and manage daily activities.
-It can make you feel sad, angry, irritable or empty and lose pleasure or interest in things you usually enjoy.
-While it is normal to feel down sometimes, if you feel this way for 2 weeks or more you may be experiencing depression.
+Depression is a serious mental health condition that affects how you feel, think and manage daily activities.
+It can make you lose pleasure or interest in things you usually enjoy and feel, such as:

 How common is depression in men?